kumaokobo/kudox-keyboard/kudox/README.md

 // #define EE_HANDS
 ```

 Save the file, then connect Pro Micro(**right hand**) and your PC by USB cable.
 Compile and burn the firmware by running [Basic compiling and burning command](#basic-compiling-and-burning-command).

 #### 3. In the case of using Master Left

 In the case of using Master Left, burn Pro Micro(**left hand**) the firmware again.
-※ In the case of using Master Right, skip the following process and go to next 4.
+※ In the case of using Master Right, skip the following process and go to next.

-Edit [config.h](https://github.com/qmk/qmk_firmware/blob/add-kudox-game/keyboards/kudox_game/keymaps/default/config.h) and activate `MASTER_RIGHT` .
+Edit [config.h](https://github.com/qmk/qmk_firmware/blob/add-kudox-game/keyboards/kudox_game/keymaps/default/config.h) and activate `MASTER_LEFT` .

 ```cpp
 /* Select hand configuration */